java2509/MechaCar_Statistical_Analysis/README.md

 ## Overview:

+The newest prototype from AutosRUs’, the MechaCar, is suffering production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

+In this challenge, you’ll help Jeremy and the data analytics team do the following:

 - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots